mambamota/oracle-fusion-demo-transaction-generator/README.md

 4. **Configure the application**
    - Edit `config/config.yaml` with your Oracle Fusion instance details
-   - Update the base URL and other settings as needed
+   - Update the base URL and API version as needed

 ## 🚀 Usage